 The quokka has a coarse brown coat that becomes lighter on the underside.
 On the face and neck are some reddish tinges.
 These animals appear like a small, stocky kangaroo with rounded ears.
-In comparison to other wallaby’s their hind legs and tail are short.
+In comparison to other wallaby’s their hind legs are short.
+They have a short, round tail which features little fur.
 This adaptation helps them to hop quickly through tall brush and grass.
 Their rounded nose is tipped with a black nose.

 The quokka is an herbivore.
 Native grasses, leaves, stems, fruits, berries and the bark off of trees.
 A main component of their diet is the grasses through which they carve tracks.
 When feeding they begin by swallowing the food and not chewing it.
 At a later time they regurgitate the food as cud and then chew it.

 Quokkas need low amounts of water to function and at times will go for months without a drink.

 Quokkas have a very limited distribution in Australia.
 Most of the population exists on Bald and Rottnest islands.
 There is also a mainland colony in the Two Peoples Bay Nature Reserve.

 Scrub, open woodlands, wetlands, thick forests, semi-arid heath and swamps provided the most common homes of the quokka.
 They pick a habitat situated near a water source.

 Breeding in quokka populations occurs from January through to March.
 In zoos they can breed year round.

 It takes 27 days for a single joey to be born.
 Once it is born it crawls along the mother’s fur up to the pouch and attaches to a teat.Young spend the first 6 months of their life in the pouch.
 Once this time is up they begin to emerge.
 They still require milk for at least another six months.